 Ok, so go ahead.
 Take a chance.
 Your Grandkids will love these booming, clattering, irritatingly fun toys.

-Their parents, on the other hand, may decide that these are great toys to leave at Grandma’s house so “the kids will have something to play with when they’re at your house, Mom”.
+Their parents, on the other hand, may decide that these are annoying noisy toys kids will love to leave with you so “the kids will have something to play with when they’re at your house, Mom”.

 Take the risk anyway.
 You can always sneak it back into their bag before they walk out the door…